intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 workshop.
 Participation was by invitation only, based on the position paper submissions.

+Every submission was read by at least three members of the program committee, and acceptance decisions were communicated back to the authors.
+Review comments were provided for authors for information, and some of the papers were revised before the workshop.

 The program committee decided that due to interest and differing areas of expertise, all co-authors were to be invited, and most of them did attend.
 The program committee also invited a handful of additional